jimahlstrom/HL2IOBoard/zl2te_arduino/README.md

 $~~~~$ // i2c_slave_init(i2c1, I2C1_ADDRESS, &i2c_slave_handler);

 #### 5. fcode2bcode.ino
+Simply commenting out the redundant #include "hl2ioboard.h" in line 8 is all that is required here.

 #### 6. frequency_code.ino
+No changes to this file at all.

 #### 7. ft817_band_volts.ino
+Commenting out #include "hl2ioboard.h" and #include "i2c_registers.h" in lines 8 & 9 is all that is required on this file.

 #### 8. i2c_slave_handler.ino
+This file requires the most changes.
+The main flow of the function is not changed but how it receives the i2c signals requires some code changes.

 #### 9. icom_ah4.ino
+Commenting out #include "hl2ioboard.h" and #include "i2c_registers.h" in lines 13 & 14 is all that is required on this file.

 #### 10. led_flasher.ino
+Commenting out #include "hl2ioboard.h" on line 7 is the only change required on this file.

 ### Install this firmware
 * Power off the HL2 and connect a USB cable to the IO Board.